 - Contact the Office of the Public Advocate (OPA), Advocate Guardian Program for young people with cognitive disability who will require a guardian or administrator upon turning 18.
 Refer to the department’s MOU with the Public Advocate for further information.

-- Engage in information sharing as early as possible with he NDIA Support Coordinator to inform leaving care planning prior to the child’s 17th birthday.
+- Engage the child’s Support Coordinator and other NDIS supports in planning as early as possible and prior to the child’s 17th birthday.

-- Consult with a disability practice advisor to inform decision making, provide advice in relation to NDIS timeframes and processes in relation to leaving care, and support connection to appropriate services.
+- Consult with a DPA to inform decision making, provide advice in relation to NDIS timeframes and processes in relation to leaving care, and support connection to appropriate services.

-- Work with the Support Coordinator to gather evidence to support an application for Supported Independent Living (SIL) and/or Specialist Disability Accommodation (SDA) if required.
+- Work with the Support Coordinator to have a functional capacity assessment obtained and to gather additional evidence to support a Home and Living application for Supported Independent Living (SIL) and/or Specialist Disability Accommodation (SDA) if the young person is eligible.

-- Engage with the Support Coordinator and care team to identify appropriate disability supports for the young person’s transition to adult accommodation.
+- Engage with the Support Coordinator and care team to identify appropriate disability supports for the young person’s transition to adult accommodation, education and/or day placement and supported employment as appropriate.

 Supervisor tasks